 Wi-Fi, on the other hand, does connect the device directly to the internet.
 Information collected from embedded sensors and monitors in devices is sent directly to a server, where it’s stored and analyzed, and then used to determine further actions.
 For example, it’s likely that you have a smart meter on your home to measure your electricity usage.
 The information collected from that meter is sent directly via Wi-Fi to the power company’s central servers, where it not only determines your individual monthly bill but is also analyzed in aggregate with other customers’ data to identify trends and patterns of usage and identify potential problems before they occur.

 The fact that Wi-Fi connects directly to the internet is only the start of its advantages, though.
 Another advantage is Wi-Fi’s ubiquity.
-It’s truly a global standard-everyone knows and understands the symbol for Wi-Fi, and actively seek out the millions of hotspots around the world.
+It’s truly a global standard-everyone knows and understands the symbol for Wi-Fi, and actively seeks out the millions of hotspots around the world.
 That also means that most people know exactly how to use Wi-Fi: It’s easy even for small children to connect a device to Wi-Fi and authenticate their account.
 This isn’t always the case with a protocol like ZigBee.

 Creating a New Standard